 Head coach Guy Gadowsky and members of the team met with the media Monday, Oct.
 8

-During the 2013-14 campaign, Lindsay helped guide the Nittany Lions during the Big Ten Conference's first season.
+For the 2013-14 campaign, Lindsay aided the Nittany Lions during the Big Ten Conference’s first season.
 Penn State, which faced seven NCAA tournament teams and three Frozen Four participants, capped its season with a 2-1 double-overtime victory against Michigan in the Big Ten quarterfinals.

 In 2012-13, the assistant coach helped lead the Nittany Lions to a 13-14-0 record during their inaugural NCAA Division I season.
 Lindsay helped guide Penn State to several marquee victories, including wins against three future Big Ten opponents (Michigan State, Ohio State, Wisconsin).